-On a quarterly basis, the General Counsel, and the Internal Auditor shall report any litigation, claim or other contingency that could have a significant effect on Teck's financial results or disclosure and any real or suspected incidents of fraud, theft or violations of Teck's Code of Ethics or associated policies that have been reported to management or to the internal audit department.
+On a quarterly basis, Teck's general counsel and the chief audit executive shall report any litigation, claim or other contingency that could have a significant effect on Teck's financial results or disclosure and any real or suspected incidents of fraud, theft or violations of Teck's Code of Ethics or associated policies that have been reported to management or to the internal audit department.
 The Committee shall review any such reports or similar reports submitted by other employees or members of management and if deemed necessary, report such matters related to auditing, accounting and financial reporting and/or disclosure to the full Board.